Do I need to complete a registration for each of my students who will attend?

 How many students are in each class or camp?

-Our policy is a minimum of six and a maximum of fifteen students when working with Scratch.
-This allows for each student to be on a computer and to ensure adequate students for unplugged activities.
-When working with robotics, we increate the maximum to 24 since students work in pairs.
+Our policy is a minimum of six and a maximum of fifteen students at Scratch classes and camps.
+This allows for each student to work independently on a computer, ensures adequate students for unplugged activities and provides for a good instructor to student ratio.

 Who are the instructors?